joerg-pfruender/joerg-pfruender.github.io/_posts/2024-03-08-god-is-love.md

 2. Jesus and the Father are one.
 [John 10:30](https://www.biblegateway.com/passage/?search=John+10%3A30&version=WEB)
 3. If you want to know what God the Father is like, see what Jesus is like.
 [John 12:45](https://www.biblegateway.com/passage/?search=John+12%3A45&version=WEB)
 4. Jesus does or says nothing without complete agreement with the Father's will.
 [John 5:19](https://www.biblegateway.com/passage/?search=John+5%3A19&version=WEB) and [John 14:10](https://www.biblegateway.com/passage/?search=John+14%3A10&version=WEB)
-5. Jesus was given authority to execute the will of God.
+5. Jesus is given authority to execute the will of God.
 [John 5:22](https://www.biblegateway.com/passage/?search=John+5%3A22&version=WEB)
 6. Jesus: "The Holy Spirit, whom the Father will send in my name, will teach you all things, and will remind you of all that I said to you."
 [John 14:26](https://www.biblegateway.com/passage/?search=John+14%3A26&version=WEB)

 Obviously the three are very close to each other.